Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• To make the dressing, whisk together in a medium bowl, the mayonnaise, whole milk, white vinegar, ranch seasoning, granulated sugar, salt, and pepper.
+• To make the dressing, whisk together the mayonnaise, whole milk, white vinegar, ranch seasoning, granulated sugar, salt, and pepper in a medium bowl.
 Transfer ½ cup of the dressing to a separate bowl to reserve.
 Set aside the dressing to thicken up while you make the rest of the recipe.

 • In a large mixing bowl, add the cooked and drained bowtie pasta and allow it to cool for 10 minutes while you dice all your other ingredients.

-• To the cooled bowtie pasta, add the remaining 1 cup of dressing and toss it to coat all the pasta with the dressing.
+• Add the remaining 1 cup of dressing to the cooled bowtie pasta and toss it to coat all the pasta with the dressing.

-• To the bowl of pasta and dressing, add the diced ham, diced cheddar-Monterey jack cheese, diced cucumber, diced red onion, and grape tomato halves.
+• Add the diced ham, diced cheddar-Monterey jack cheese, diced cucumber, diced red onion, and grape tomato halves to the bowl of pasta and dressing.

 • Toss all the diced vegetables, diced ham, and diced cheese with the dressing-coated bowtie pasta until everything is evenly distributed.